cewing/training.python_web/source/presentations/session05.rst

         Connection: keep-alive
         Cache-Control: max-age=0

-    Your results will vary from mine.
+    Your server is simply echoing what it receives, so this is an *HTTP Request* as sent by your browser.

 .. nextslide:: HTTP Debugging

-When working on applications, it's nice to be able to see all this going back and forth.
+When working on HTTP applications, it's nice to be able to see all this going back and forth.

 .. rst-class:: build